skcript/styleguide-css/README.md

 Skcript uses a very strict mix of LESS and naked CSS for styling amazing UIs for its products.
 This document includes a variety of styling techniques that would improve the performance, rendering and improvements to the existing as well as new CSS.

-We heavily relies on Twitter Bootstrap and also our internal Branding CSS to build all the products.
+This styleguide heavily relies on Twitter Bootstrap and also our internal Branding CSS to build all our products.
 The goal here is to follow what [MDO](https://twitter.com/mdo) once told:

 > Every line of code should appear to be written by a single person, no matter the number of contributors.